-PARIS LE GRAND
+OI IN TERCONTINENTA L PARIS LE GRAND

 Today, the Grand Hôtel's updated confort and modern feel can compete with the world's most elite hotels.
-The past months of renovations have worked their magic, subtly transforming the hotel, while reviving its trademark Napoleon III spirit, a point of pride and notoriety around the globe.

-At the helm, architect and decorator Pierre-Yves Rochon continues to accompany this Parisian monument acquired by InterContinental in 1984.
+In 2021, renovations have worked their magic, subtly transforming the hotel, while reviving its trademark Napoleon III spirit, a point of pride and notoriety around the globe. Œ At the helm, architect and decorator Pierre-Yves Rochon continues to accompany this Parisian monument acquired by InterContinental in 1984.
 Called on for the first time in 1985 to draft renovation plans, Pierre-Yves Rochon focused straight away on bringing back the spirit and splendour of the place, especially by removing the false ceiling concealing the atrium's glass roof.
 In 2003, he undertook a second phase of work and, in 2021, he has completed his mission by giving the different categories of Grand Hôtel rooms a more residential, more charming ambiance, casting aside the imposing 'international hotel' feel.
 This impression is heartily endorsed by Christophe Laure, General Manger of the InterContinental Paris Le Grand, proud to see this historic establishment, the very place where luxury hotel codes were invented, basking in renewed prestige.
-It now boasts a new, resolutely contemporary offer of 470 rooms, down from 458, over 6 kilometres of hallways and the addition of five newly-created suites: three Signature and two Duplex suites.
+It boasts a resolutely contemporary offer of 470 rooms, down from 458, over 6 kilometres of hallways and five suites: three Signature and two Duplex suites.
 Designed like ultra chic Parisian apartments, each one harbours a unique decorative style and offers breathtaking views of Paris.
-The Grand Hôtel's four 'historic' Presidential suites have retained their classic decor-registered as Monument Historique for the first floor suite-in a fully renovated version showcasing exquisite craftsmanship.
+The Grand Hôtel's four 'historic' Presidential suites have retained their classic decor-registered as Monument Historique for the first floor suite-in a fully renovated version showcasing exquisite craftsmanship. ← WINTER GARDEN ©Jérôme Galland